winery/winery/docs/dev/Configurationmanagment.md

 are used to send the configuration to the frontend ```getConfig()``` and get updates to the configuration from the frontend ```setConfig()```.
 In the frontend the `WineryRepositoryConfigurationService` manages those resources.
 Injecting the service where the configuration is needed provides the configuration as the configuration attribute of the WineryRepositoryConfigurationService.
-Therefore the feature has to be added as a boolean attribute to the WineryConfiguration interface.
+Therefore the feature has to be added as a boolean attribute to the WineryConfiguration interface cf. Figure 2.
 ```typescript
 export interface WineryConfiguration {
     features: {